 And Dan Rather is still, as of last night, still going, he still believes the story.

-And now it's it's used on a on a regular basis by everybody.
+I believe he coined the term, and now it's used on a regular basis by everybody.

-But I'm looking at this and going, this is a sign of where the people that are doing the network television news are looking and going, yep, I got to report it the way that I see it.
+But I'm looking at this and going, this is a sign of where the people that are doing the network television news are looking and going, yep, I've got to report it the way that I see it.

 Maybe that's why you're out, Dan.